Sanyam07/GroupAgg/README.md

 Just compare models on churn_test.csv and churn_test_big_cols.csv choosing the target col as 'is_churn'.
 You can see accuracy shooting quite a bit tks to the aggregation cols (seen in feature importance) - that's how I know it works :)

+### Will it not overfit ?
+This is a tricky area.
+(Discussed in GitHub above) as we are not doing aggregation for train/test separately, instead doing it all at once.
+For this case, I ran the aggregations "before" splitting up to train/test and it DID NOT overfit obviously.
+So when we do batch scoring, which is the only way to detect fraud etc., assume that we are going to run these aggregations first en-masse and then scoring the rows, to identify transaction fraud etc.,